UWPCE-PythonCert/IntroPython-2017/_sources/supplemental/installing/python_for_linux.rst.txt

 ``pip`` is the Python package installer.

-Many python packages are also available directly from your distro -- but you'll get the latest and greatest if you use ``pip`` to install it instead.
+Many Python packages are also available directly from your distro -- but you'll get the latest and greatest if you use ``pip`` to install it instead.

 To get pip, the first option is to use your system package manager, something like: